4.48 Psychosis: Productions

 Owing to its form, productions of the play differ vastly in their staging, casting and design.
 The initial production of 4.48 Psychosis at the Royal Court in 2000 had a cast of three: Daniel Evans, Jo McInnes and Madeleine Potter.
-There have been performances of 4.48 Psychosis at The Theatre Les Bouffes Du Nord in Paris (2005), Belarus Free Theatre in Minsk (2005), KUFER theatre in Croatia (2005.), Old Red Lion Theatre (Tangram Theatre, 2006), Arcola Theatre (2006), the Young Vic Theatre (2009), the Barbican Theatre (TR Warszawa, Easter 2010), Access Theatre (Raw Theatre Group, Easter 2010), The Theatre Project (Off Off-Broadway - The Red Room, Summer 2010), ADC Theatre (October 2010), York Theatre Royal (March 2011), Sittingbourne Community College Theatre Company (July 2011), The Hamilton Fringe Festival at Theatre Aquarius [Black Box Fire Theatre Company, July 2011] and the George Ignatieff Theatre at University of Toronto (27–29 October 2011), Academy of performing arts in Bratislava, Slovakia directed by Sandra Polovková, Fourth Monkey Theatre Company (March 2012), Rangi Ruru Girls' School performed it in the New Zealand Theatre Federation Festival (September 2012), Crooked Pieces (Drayton Theatre London, September 2012), The Questors Theatre (January 2015), director Roza Sarkisian and Theatre Actor, Kyiv, Ukraine (2018), Anton's Well Theater Company, Oakland, California (July—August 2018), Theatre Populus, Žilina, Slovakia (October 2018) directed by Matej Trnovec and Chico State Theater Company at California State University, Chico (December 2022) directed by Susana Correa.
+There have been performances of 4.48 Psychosis at the Théâtre-Studio à Alfortville stage by Christian Benedetti (2001) at The Theatre Les Bouffes Du Nord in Paris (2005), Belarus Free Theatre in Minsk (2005), KUFER theatre in Croatia (2005.), Old Red Lion Theatre (Tangram Theatre, 2006), Arcola Theatre (2006), the Young Vic Theatre (2009), the Barbican Theatre (TR Warszawa, Easter 2010), Access Theatre (Raw Theatre Group, Easter 2010), The Theatre Project (Off Off-Broadway - The Red Room, Summer 2010), ADC Theatre (October 2010), York Theatre Royal (March 2011), Sittingbourne Community College Theatre Company (July 2011), The Hamilton Fringe Festival at Theatre Aquarius [Black Box Fire Theatre Company, July 2011] and the George Ignatieff Theatre at University of Toronto (27–29 October 2011), Academy of performing arts in Bratislava, Slovakia directed by Sandra Polovková, Fourth Monkey Theatre Company (March 2012), Rangi Ruru Girls' School performed it in the New Zealand Theatre Federation Festival (September 2012), Crooked Pieces (Drayton Theatre London, September 2012), The Questors Theatre (January 2015), director Roza Sarkisian and Theatre Actor, Kyiv, Ukraine (2018), Anton's Well Theater Company, Oakland, California (July—August 2018), Theatre Populus, Žilina, Slovakia (October 2018) directed by Matej Trnovec and Chico State Theater Company at California State University, Chico (December 2022) directed by Susana Correa.

 A critically acclaimed adaptation of the play, as translated into Polish with English language surtitles, was performed at the 2008 Edinburgh International Festival by the Polish theatre company TR Warszawa.
 The production starred Polish film actress Magdalena Cielecka and featured a number of other performers from TR Warszawa in supporting roles.
 This was a revival of TR Warszawa's earlier production of the play, as performed in Warsaw.
 In 2003, there was a successful staging in Brazil, which played to a full house for six consecutive months in São Paulo, and also gained media attention for its defying gender aspect, as the role was performed by male actor Luiz Päetow.
 Indian director Arvind Gaur performed this play as a one-woman show with British actress Ruth Sheard in 2005.